cedar-policy/cedar-local-agent/.github/PULL_REQUEST_TEMPLATE.md

 Add a description on how the code changes were tested, if applicable.

 Hint: run `./scripts/build_and_test.sh` script to validate your changes locally before submitting a PR.

-## Disclaimer

-By submitting this pull request, I confirm that you can use, modify, copy, and redistribute this contribution, under the terms of your choice.